SESYNC-ci/tidyverse-lesson/docs/_slides/leaflet.md

 ===

-make into a simple features object using lat and lon columns and put on leaflet map
+make into a simple features object using lat and lon columns and put on leaflet map.
+Notice `drop_na` from tidyr.